 - Go to “Cars” tab on Parking Portal

-- Click the “Get QR Code” button.
+- For a QR code, click the “Get QR Code” button.

 You can print out the QR Code or access the Parking Portal from a mobile device and take a screenshot to save as a photo to scan when accessing a garage.